Stress Isotropization in Weakly Jammed Granular Packings

 By contrast, in the Eshelby-like ($b=0$) case this dependence is $\expval{\sigma}\approx\dot{\gamma}^{1/5}$ and only crosses over to a Herschel-Bulkley exponent of 1/2 deeper in the jammed phase~\cite{Agoritsas15}.
 While derived in a simplistic model, this indicates that the loss of the Eshelby-like symmetry can have macroscopic implications for the rheology of amorphous materials.

 {\bf Discussion.} Our study sheds light on the transmission of internally generated stresses in granular systems close to unjamming.
-Many elasto-plastic models are predicated on the assumption that following a shear transformation,this transmission is well described by an Eshelby-like linear elasticity kernel~\cite{Nicolas18,Merabia16,Lin_PNAS14}.
+Many elasto-plastic models assume that, following a shear transformation, this transmission is well described by an Eshelby-like linear elasticity kernel~\cite{Nicolas18,Merabia16,Lin_PNAS14}.
 We show that elastic nonlinearities inherent to the unjamming transition instead lead to substantial isotropic dilational stresses around local rearrangements.
-This isotropization is strongest for rearrangements with sizes of a few particle diameters, comparable to that of shear transformations~\cite{Amon12}.
+This isotropization is strongest for rearrangements spanning a few particle diameters, comparable to that of shear transformations~\cite{Amon12}.
 This mirrors earlier experimental~\cite{Desmond15} and numerical~\cite{Giannini24} findings.

-While our analysis is focused on packings of disks with Hertzian interactions, we expect similar results for harmonic interactions [SI] and random spring networks~\cite{Lerner_SoftMatt14,Ellenbroek_EPL09}.
-This universal character is reflected in the good agreement between our simulations and a continuum theory devoid of specific microscopic assumptions.
+Although our analysis focuses on Hertzian disk packings, we expect similar results for harmonic interactions [End Matter] and random spring networks~\cite{Lerner14,Ellenbroek_EPL09}.
+This universal character is reflected in the good agreement between our simulations and a continuum theory devoid of microscopic assumptions; see~\cite{SM} for a study of finite-size effects and plasticity (and Refs.~\cite{Silbert05,Karimi15,Ellenbroek_PRE09,Wyart05,Dinkgreve15,Barrat11,Maloney08} therein).
 While based on a small-stress, weakly nonlinear expansion, this formalism quantitatively predicts isotropized stresses even in regimes where they are significantly larger than the stresses predicted by linear elasticity.
 This is reminiscent of successful predictions of the onset of failure in amorphous solids based on lowest-order nonlinearities~\cite{Karmakar10}.
-Beyond this robustness to specific material properties, our prediction of large isotropization at unjamming crucially relies on the vanishing of at least one elastic modulus at this transition.
+Crucially, this isotropization requires the vanishing of at least one elastic modulus at unjamming.
 Systems where $K$ and $G$ remain finite at the transition should thus display negligible far-field stress isotropization.